 There’s no doubt that food prices in Hawaii are much higher than on the mainland.
 That’s true for restaurants as well as grocery stores.

 If you want to save money on food, the simplest choice is to stay somewhere that has a kitchen.
-For our family of 4 on a budget, this might mean a condo over a hotel or resort.
+For our family of 4 on a budget, this might mean a condo or vacation rental over a hotel or resort.

 Even if your accommodations only offer a small cooktop and mini fridge, that’s enough to make breakfast or brunch every day.
-That lone can slash the cost of a trip to Hawaii!
+That alone can slash the cost of a week in Hawaii!

 Get my top tips for cooking in Hawaii

-For a middle-of-the-road figure, I estimate you can expect to pay around $75/per day per adult for food and less for kids.
+For a middle-of-the-road figure, I estimate you can expect to pay an average price of $75/per day per adult for food and less for kids.

 If you stay at a hotel with no cooking facilities, you’ll pay more.